 8. Overpaying for software: Are you licensed for seven software seats, but only using three?
 It’s not uncommon for organizations to overpay for software licenses without even realizing it.
 AI-based software keeps tabs on your organization’s software usage and compares it to the charges on your monthly invoices to help alert you to savings opportunities.

 Implementing a best-in-class AI solution can support a consistent process and add an additional layer of scrutiny.
 These solutions make it possible to audit 100% of invoice spend prior to payment, automatically and near-instantaneously checking every invoice in your system for risk factors before they’re paid, and flagging the highest risk items for your team to review.
 This will help your team get ahead of problems and potential leakage, rather than try to recover it afterwards.

 Below are the critical requirements for considering an AI solution for AP spend management:

-4. Assess and refine risk.
+Assess and refine risk.
 Flag suspicious addresses or billing changes to avoid fraud.
-Spot duplicate charges from other invoices, other invoice systems, or from expenses.
+Spot duplicate charges from other invoices, other invoice systems, or expenses.

-5. Streamline process.
-Integrate into your existing AP automation system to audit every invoice in real time to spot errors, waste, and fraud.
+Streamline process.
+Integrate into your existing AP automation system to audit every invoice in real-time to spot errors, waste, and fraud.

 Anant Kale founded AppZen in 2012 to bring AI into back offices around the world.
 As CEO he is responsible for the product vision and execution of the company’s broad mission.
 Previously he was the VP of Applications at Fujitsu America from 2009-2012, responsible for product management, and delivery of Fujitsu’s applications and infrastructure for enterprise.
 He has 15+ years of experience in software development.
 He has an MBA and a BS in Finance and Engineering from Mumbai University.